metacpan/metacpan-cpan-extracted/distros/C/CPANPLUS-Dist-Debora/README.md

 ## INSTALLATION

-The [Open Build Service](https://build.opensuse.org/package/show/home:voegelas/perl-CPANPLUS-Dist-Debora) provides binary and source packages.

-Run the following commands to install the software manually:
+Run the following commands to install the software:

     perl Makefile.PL
     make